-The Az/El mount assembly, shown in Figure 3, includes components that allow you to adjust the antenna elevation and azimuth-the Az/El canister, the elevation scale, and the azimuth and elevation adjustment tools.
+The Az/El mount assembly, shown in Figure 2, includes components that allow you to adjust the antenna elevation and azimuth - the Az/El canister, the elevation scale, and the azimuth and elevation adjustment tools.
 It also includes a grounding screw, used to ground the assembly to the grounding block.

 The Az/El canister supports the antenna and secures it to the mast.
 The elevation scale is used to measure the angle of antenna elevation.
 The azimuth and elevation adjustment tools are used to finely adjust the azimuth and elevation of the reflector during antenna pointing.
-See the JUPITER Antenna Pointing Guide (1039429-0001) for detailed instructions.
+See the JUPITER Antenna Pointing Guide (1039429-0001) for detailed instructions on how to adjust the assembly.